Vivais/Meteor-userList/README.md

 # Meteor-userList
 simple meteor user list app

-I'm a new meteor user (italian, sorry for my bad english ) and I wont to share my first simple app, a very simple users list based on username password login.
+I'm a new meteor and github user (italian, sorry for my bad english ) and I wont to share my first simple app, a very simple users list based on username password login.
 I use windows so i work a lot to add correct packages.
 This is the creation app steeps (I don't know if it's the correct way, but ...)

 # for very beginer user like me